Savio-pk/pdsnd_github/README.md

 washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.

 ### Credits
-Udacity's Data Analyst Nanodegree program, their instructors & other Reference docs
+Sole author for this program, Udacity's Data Analyst Nanodegree program, their instructors & other Reference docs